Leucadia National - Speculative Thoughts On Unlocking Value

 Why are we highlighting this Brazilian food producer and the impending IPO of its US food subsidiary?
 Well, given that National Beef is based in the US and thus reliant on the US cattle herd for its raw material, the potential merger between these two companies could provide two main benefits.

 Firstly, it would diversify National Beef's exposure away from the US to include Brazil.
 Brazil has the world's second largest cattle herd after India (and probably largest commercial cattle herd) and a generally cheaper beef processing supply chain.
-Adverse conditions in the US (drought etc) could be offset by favourable conditions in Brazil and vice-versa.
+Adverse conditions in the US (drought, etc.) could be offset by favourable conditions in Brazil and vice-versa.
 The second benefit is scale, and with a larger potential market value, the company could attract greater institutional interest and a higher rating.

-In our view there are two strategic options that LUK and National Beef could potentially pursue.
+In our view, there are two strategic options that LUK and National Beef could potentially pursue.
 The first is a merger with the Keystone Foods subsidiary prior to the IPO.
 This could, however, create a larger US-centric company with two businesses that would appear to have somewhat different cyclical profiles (National Beef's margins are likely more volatile and cyclical than the existing Keystone Foods business).
 This mismatch could lead to the business being awarded a higher cost of capital than it truly deserves.
 Nevertheless, to the extent there is some counter-cyclicality between the businesses, combining the two entities may in fact lead to a lower cost of capital than each business could achieve on its own.

 Although we have not done an exhaustive analysis on what the likely cost of capital of such a merged entity would be, the business would probably be sufficiently vertically integrated and diversified to quite closely resemble the listed food producer, Tyson Foods.
-As the graphic below shows, Keystone Foods has a much more stable Ebitda margin and like Tyson Foods, has also exhibited an improving margin trend over the past few years, no doubt in part due to the more benign agricultural inflation backdrop in recent years.
+As the graphic below shows, Keystone Foods has a much more stable EBITDA margin and, like Tyson Foods, has also exhibited an improving margin trend over the past few years, no doubt in part due to the more benign agricultural inflation backdrop in recent years.

 Source: Marfig Global Foods, Company Presentation

-It should be noted that Tyson Foods also has a beef processing division, very similar in nature to National Beef.
-Comparing the two companies, we found that the Ebitda margins as well as trend in these margins are already quite similar.
+It should be noted that Tyson Foods also has a beef processing division very similar in nature to National Beef.
+Comparing the two companies, we found that the EBITDA margins as well as the trend in these margins are already quite similar.

-If this is the case, then there is no reason why the merged company upon listing could not also trade at a multiple of at least 8x Ebitda.
-In theory, this would unlock an incremental $1bn in value for LUK shareholders or nearly $3 per share.
+If this is the case, then there is no reason why the merged company upon listing could not also trade at a multiple of at least 8x EBITDA.
+In theory, this would unlock an incremental $1B in value for LUK shareholders or nearly $3 per share.
 Given that LUK's investment in National Beef would now be reflected in a listed company, the market is also far more likely to re-rate LUK's market valuation.

 Nevertheless, if the second option is viable, then the proposed IPO of Keystone Foods could still move ahead in order to unlock value and monetize a portion of the business.
-The potential benefits of being invested in a more geographical (and hence lower risk business from a climatic perspective) would have to be weighed against the potentially higher cost of capital that National Beef would now enjoy due to its partial exposure to a company, notionally based in a country with higher political risk or at least the perception of higher political risk.
+The potential benefits of being invested in a more geographical business (and hence lower risk business from a climatic perspective) would have to be weighed against the potentially higher cost of capital that National Beef would now enjoy due to its partial exposure to a company, notionally based in a country with higher political risk or at least the perception of higher political risk.

 However, with a US-based parent company, MRRTY may be able to refinance some of its debt at much lower rates, which would provide for some real synergies stemming from such a merger.
 Also mitigating somewhat against the political or emerging market risk is the fact that MRRTY's Brazilian operations are primarily export-orientated and thus not exclusively sensitive to developments in the Brazilian economy.

-Our preference as investors in LUK and particularly, given the strained MRRTY balance sheet at this juncture, is the first option.
+Our preference as investors in LUK, and particularly given the strained MRRTY balance sheet at this juncture, is the first option.
 Nevertheless, if a reverse takeover of MRRTY could be effected at a sufficiently rewarding price for LUK shareholders, then it may be the better option.
 In fact, it is possible that both options could be combined, with National Beef first being sold to MRRTY in exchange for scrip in the Brazilian parent company and subsequently "dropped down" to Keystone Foods ahead of the latter's IPO.

 However, under this scenario, would LUK want to effectively exercise control of a large and geographically diversified business?
 Who would have ultimate management control and would the current management of National Beef be sufficiently incentivized under any of these two options?
-Again, as outsiders, these are questions we cannot answer, but it would certainly we be one scenario to potentially unlock broader value for shareholders in LUK.
+Again, as outsiders, these are questions we cannot answer, but it would certainly be one scenario to potentially unlock broader value for shareholders in LUK.

 Disclosure: I am/we are long LUK.